longturn/freeciv21/docs/General/Manuals/client-manual.rst

 When a unit has been selected on the `Map View`_, a control widget will appear at the bottom center of the screen.
-The :guilabel:`Unit Controls` widget will give you some information about the unit, the terrain it is on and then some buttons corresponding to actions that the unit can take from the `Unit Menu`_, `Combat Menu`_, or the `Work Menu`_ respectively. :numref:`Unit Controls Widget` shows a :unit:`Worker` that has been selected.
+The :guilabel:`Unit Controls` widget will give you some information about the unit, the terrain it is on and then some buttons corresponding to actions that the unit can take from the `Unit Menu`_, `Combat Menu`_, or the `Work Menu`_ respectively. :numref:`Unit Controls widget` shows a :unit:`Worker` that has been selected.

-.. _Unit Controls Widget:
+.. _Unit Controls widget:
 .. figure:: ../../_static/images/gui-elements/unit-controls.png
   :align: center
-  :alt: Freeciv21 Unit Controls Widget
+  :alt: Freeciv21 Unit Controls widget
   :figclass: align-center

-  Unit Controls Widget
+  Unit Controls widget

 You can see that the :unit:`Worker` is selected because it has a white selection ring around its base.
 Looking